vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Yes, we sometimes do things not so bad, but there is nobody who makes sure of it.
-There is nobody who puts like 2 months into a plugin to make it perfect.
+There is nobody who puts 2 months of work into a plugin to make it perfect.
-It happens, but then they dump it on us and that's it.
+Sometimes it happens, but then it get's dumped on us and that's it.
-Ten years later, we see it and say _"oh my god, this is complete garbage"_.
+Ten years later, we look at the code again and say _"oh my god, this is complete garbage"_.
+Very rarely, people maintain and fix their code long term.
+But then, we cannot seriously expect that to happen more often, everybody is a volunteer here.

 <br>
 _S: Is there something you'd like to do much more in the project, apart from coding?_

 **M:** In the project?
-No. Coding is fun.
-Other things are not so fun if it comes to software.
-So I'm happy that somebody does the office work.
+No, coding is fun.
+I'm happy that I don't have to do that much administrative work.

 <br>
 _S: When will 2.10 be released?_